Poop 101: The scoop on poop

 - Black poop: Bleeding in the upper gastrointestinal tract can turn your stool black, but before you panic: so can black licorice, iron supplements, and bismuth subsalicylate (Kaopectate, Pepto-Bismol).

-- Red poop: Foods like beets, cranberries, tomato juice or soup, and red food coloring can give your poop a reddish hue, but so can bleeding in the lower intestinal tract (large intestine, rectum), possibly due to hemorrhoids.
+- Red poop: Foods like beets, cranberries, tomato juice or soup, and red food coloring can give your poop a reddish hue, but so can bleeding in the lower intestinal tract (large intestine and rectum).

 If your stool is black or bright red and you have not ingested anything that’s an obvious cause (like lots of red beets), seek medical attention immediately.
-Additionally, if you’ve noticed dramatic changes in your bowel movements, be sure to contact your doctor.
+Additionally, it’s important to take note of your patterns, like how frequently you typically go, and contact your doctor if you notice changes to that pattern.